LTrane/github-for-web-designers/README.md

 # github-for-web-designers
-companion repo for my course
+Hello This is a Companion repo for my course

 ##[View the companion reference site](-copy link from github-)